logseq/docs/db-version-changes.md

 #### Queries

+* Simple queries can now have titles.
+* Advanced queries are now edited in a code block which means queries are syntax highlighted.
 * Since block timestamps are available, they display in table view where possible.
 * Some old advanced queries will no longer work and need to be rewritten.
 For engineers, see [this file](https://github.com/logseq/logseq/blob/feat/db/deps/db/src/logseq/db/frontend/schema.cljs) and compare `schema` with `schema-for-db-based-graph` to see what has changed.
 * Some old simple queries for tasks will no longer work and must be manually converted e.g. `(priority A)` -> `(priority high)`.